IsaacCavallaro/BeatTheBlues/README.md

 - You will also need to install the required **ruby gems**.
 For more information on how to install ruby gems please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

-- If you are using a Windows Operating System
+- The app has not been tested with a Windows Operating system.
+For more information on running a .sh file on Windows, click [here](https://www.webservertalk.com/run-sh-files-in-linux-and-windows/).

 ## Steps to install BeatTheBlues (Linux or Unix)